MarouenDevs/Lifen/README.md

 # Welcome to LIFEN!

-Web and desktop application built with reactJs.
+Web and desktop application built in reactJs.

 # Stack